World Journal of Environmental Biosciences

 Raj, Y. (2018).
 Waste workers and occupational health risks.
 International Journal of Occupational Safety and Health8(2), 1-3. doi:10.3126/ijosh.v8i2.23328

 Sabde, Y. D., & Zodpey, S. P. (2008).
-A study of morbidity pattern in street sweepers: a cross-sectional study.
-Indian Journal of Community Medicine33(4), 224-228. https://pubmed.ncbi.nlm.nih.gov/19876494/doi:10.4103/0970-0218.43226
+A study of morbidity pattern in street sweepers: A cross-sectional study.
+Indian Journal of Community Medicine, 33(4), 224-228. https://pubmed.ncbi.nlm.nih.gov/19876494/doi:10.4103/0970-0218.43226

 Salve, P. S., Chokhandre, P., & Bansod, D. W. (2019).
 Substance use among municipal solid waste workers in Mumbai: A cross-sectional comparative study.
-Journal of Substance Use24(4), 432-438. https://www.tandfonline.com/doi/full/10.1080/14659891.2019.1595195. doi:10.1080/14659891.2019.1595195
+Journal of Substance Use24(4), 432-438. doi:10.1080/14659891.2019.1595195

 Schenck, C. J., Blaauw, P. F., Viljoen, J. M., & Swart, E. C. (2019).
-Exploring the potential health risks faced by waste pickers on landfills in South Africa: a socio-ecological perspective.
-International Journal of Environmental Research and Public Health16(11), 2059-2080. doi:10.3390/ijerph16112059
+Exploring the potential health risks faced by waste pickers on landfills in South Africa: A socio-ecological perspective.
+International Journal of Environmental Research and Public Health, 16(11), 2059-2080. doi:10.3390/ijerph16112059

 Singh, M., & Ladusingh, L. (2017).
 Factors associated with chronic bronchitis among municipal sanitary workers in Varanasi, India.
 Asian Journal of Epidemiology10, 101-107. doi:10.3923/aje.2017.101.107